Jacob-Pickard/Quiz-App/README.md

         [X] Clarify the quiz categories to be more specific, make sure they actually relate to the PMP [X] Create a Scenario based question category
     - Technical Debt
+        [X] Refactor QuizPage, seperate the questions into their own JSX (or JSON?) file so as to prevent clutter.
         [X] Refactored the questions into seperate files.
         [X] Weird error on line #5 in App.jsx that should probably be dealt with at some point even though it doesnt cause any issues (yet)
         [X] Refactor the full quiz category?
 Seems like I should not have to have a 4th category in the code.
 Should be able to pull from the original 3 categories.